babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 [INFO] RPC server listening on...
 ```

 >⚠️ **Important**: The daemon needs to run continuously.
-It's recommended to set up a system
+It's recommended to set
->service (like `systemd` on Linux or `launchd` on macOS) to manage the daemon
+>up a system service (like `systemd` on Linux or `launchd` on macOS) to manage
->process, handle automatic restarts, and collect logs.
-For testing purposes,
+>the daemon process, handle automatic restarts, and collect logs.
+For testing
 you can run the daemon directly in a terminal, but remember it must stay
 running to function properly.